-How to stay on top of your Inventory?
+How to stay on top of your inventory?

 Have you heard the saying ‘Don’t count the chickens before they hatch’?
-If you ask me that person never knew anything about managing his inventory.
+If you ask me, that person never knew anything about managing his inventory.
 It is really important to keep count of the things you have, what you think you need, and what you might actually need.

-My example is very commonplace, I know, but think of the big picture, as a supplier, or a manufacturer the key to success is accurate inventory management.
+My example is very commonplace, I know, but think of the big picture.
+As a supplier or a manufacturer, the key to success is accurate inventory management.

 So, picture this- you are tracking orders on a spreadsheet, and you have four hundred extra packages that you did not actually account for- three words- Automate Inventory Now!

-So inventory management basically is having an automated eye out for the flow of goods that come down from manufacturers and warehouses and from other facilities to stores.
+So, inventory management basically is having an automated eye out for the flow of goods that come down from manufacturers and warehouses and from other facilities to stores.

 I am going to give you 5 reasons why you need to start taking inventory management seriously.

-So let’s start with number 5 on our list, if you find more then write to us with your suggestions, all the more a reason to explore Inventory management with us.
+So, let’s start with number 5 on our list.
+If you find more, then write to us with your suggestions – all the more a reason to explore inventory management with us.

 Automation can make inventory management easier, faster, and better.
 While keeping the inventory levels in check, inventory automation can notify the managers if any stock levels are low.
 It can also automatically render and record product information that goes below a preset level.

 Who doesn’t love to see all their products flying off the shelves, and having just the right amount to spare in case of emergencies?
 And that is why automated Inventory Management can be such a boon.
-Excess stock manipulation and towering back orders is reduced with smart automated reporting and delivery.
-Having the right inventory management solution, can ensure that you know what batch is hitting the right mark as against what needs to go RIP.
-Yes that sounds harsh, I know.
+Excess stock manipulation and towering back orders are reduced with smart automated reporting and delivery.
+Having the right inventory management solution can ensure that you know what batch is hitting the right mark as against what needs to go RIP.
+Yes, that sounds harsh, I know.
 But if you can cut costs by making the right choices, isn’t that a better way to improve your delivery and ace at your customer expectations?

 When it comes to manufacturing ‘Time=money’.
-So having your orders tracked, and automating your reporting and delivery through automated inventory management processes can go a long way in not just reducing the time you spend in tracking your products and in glancing through the inventory recounts with all your records in place.
+So having your orders tracked and automating your reporting and delivery through automated inventory management processes can go a long way in not just reducing the time you spend in tracking your products and in glancing through the inventory recounts with all your records in place.

-Well, maybe I have convinced you to think about inventory management solutions, but let me give you a fair warning about the challenges that may come your way, when you brave the seas.
+Well, maybe I have convinced you to think about inventory management solutions but let me give you a fair warning about the challenges that may come your way, when you brave the seas.

-Let me come to the challenges part now, where is it that you usually hit a roadblock when it comes to automating your inventory.
+Let me come to the challenges part now, where it is that you usually hit a roadblock when it comes to automating your inventory.

 Warehouse automation is one of the emerging avenues and issues in inventory management.
 If it is implemented correctly, it can remove most of the possible bottlenecks and streamline the warehousing business.